isc-projects/kea/doc/sphinx/kea-messages.rst

     database reconnect is disabled: retries left: %1, reconnect wait time: %2, manager ID: %3, timer: %4

-This is an informational message indicating that connectivity to either the lease or host database or both and that automatic reconnect is not enabled.
+This is an error message indicating that connectivity to either the lease or host database or both was lost and that automatic reconnect is not enabled.
+Loss of connectivity is typically a network or database server issue.

 DHCP4_DB_RECONNECT_FAILED
 =========================